maake takes an in-depth look at the most sustainable fabric that UK manufacturers make their products from

 Are all of these processes sustainable?
 Let’s look at the first step UK businesses make towards sustainability for fabrics – and that’s the sustainable fabrics they choose to create a product.

-The Importance of Choosing The Right Eco-friendly Fabric
+The Importance of Choosing the Right Eco-friendly Fabric

 Whether your business creates fashion garments, household wares, or interior décor pieces and table accessories, they are all made of fabrics.
 So think about using fabrics that manufacturers have made and sourced sustainably.
 If you visit a fabric shop and choose locally made and sourced sustainable fabrics, that’s even better.